jrjennings/Audacity/3d Prints/README.md

-directory holding all 3d print files this file will have pictures of all those prints
+directory holding all 3d print files this file will also have pictures of all those prints

 changes from original chassis design:
 - corner steering joints to accomidate dynamixel servo